 - Activity tracking

 - Wallet card to track important information, including medications and immunizations

 - "For My Next Visit" prompts and reminders

 - Information about the COPD Patient-Powered Research Network and COPD360social

 - Direct access to the 25 latest articles posted in the COPD Foundation’s patient blog, the COPD Digest

 "The new patient-focused app track provides wonderful support for people affected by COPD, such as easy ways to collect and share information with your doctor or nurse.
-Please share how you use it." –Dr. Barbara Yawn, Chief Science Officer, COPD Foundation
+Please share how you use it." –Dr. Barbara Yawn, Consultant, Scientific Research, COPD Foundation

 Tips for Use